 “Lamp Life” means the average lifespan for a specific type of lamp.

-“LED or Light Emitting Diode” means LED lighting products produce light up to 90% more efficiently than incandescent light bulbs.
+“LED or Light Emitting Diode” means LED lighting products produce light up to ninety percent (90%) more efficiently than incandescent light bulbs.

 “Light Pollution” means the brightening of the night sky caused by man-made sources which has a disruptive effect on natural cycles and inhibits the observation of stars and planets.